The opposition to smart meters in Arizona

 We looked at who had published research in this field in the United States and came up with a list of seven names.
 We contacted the one who seemed the most impressive and he said he needed $500 an hour, plus expenses.
 That seemed to be the going rate.
 We estimated it would cost at least $7,000 to do this.

 Meanwhile, another member of our group was looking for a lawyer.
-It seemed that any law firm with experience dealing with the Corporation Commission was retained by one of the utilities, and they could not work for both sides.
-He called a lawyer referral service asking for a lawyer with experience in disability law and found one with the needed experience that way.
+It seemed that any law firm he found with experience dealing with the Corporation Commission was retained by one of the utilities, and they could not work for both sides.
+He then called a lawyer referral service asking for a lawyer with experience in disability law and found one with the needed experience that way.

 We decided to hire the lawyer and were able to raise the $4,500 through our local community.